Governor of Michigan

-The governor of Michigan is the head of state, head of government, and chief executive of the U.S. state of Michigan.
+The governor of Michigan is the head of government of the U.S. state of Michigan.
 The current governor is Gretchen Whitmer, a member of the Democratic Party, who was inaugurated on January 1, 2019, as the state's 49th governor.
 She was re-elected to serve a second term in 2022.
-The governor is elected to a 4-year term and is limited to two terms.
+The governor is elected to a four-year term and is limited to two terms.

 Qualifications

 Governors of Michigan, as well as their lieutenant governors, must be United States citizens who have been qualified electors in Michigan for the four years preceding election and must be at least 30 years of age.
 A constitutional amendment adopted at the 2010 general election provides that a person is ineligible for any elected office, including governor and lieutenant governor, if convicted of a felony involving dishonesty, deceit, fraud, or a breach of the public trust, and if the conviction were related to the person's official capacity while holding any elective office or position of employment in local, state, or federal government.